 - Additionally, if the contract asks for window cleaning.
 Remember, the outside of exterior windows may be cleaned 3 times more than the inside of the SAME exterior windows.
 So, you don’t have to price the window cleaning at FULL PRICE.
-This is yet another way to save costs when pricing for your impending customer.
+This is yet another way to save costs when pricing for your impending commercial cleaning customer.

 If you need help pricing an office cleaning job by the hour, read this article.
-It was how we learned to price office buildings by the hour and win the bid!
+It was how we learned to price office buildings by the hour to win commercial cleaning bids!

 Also, gab a FREE printable.
 Our Commercial Customer Profile Worksheets can help you collect all pertinent information needed at your first walk-through.

 Assess your new office building.
 Create your own cleaning schedule.
 Price according to the actual time that you will spend cleaning.
 Take notes of these situations so that you can be creative regarding your price: carpet cleaning, hard surface floor care, basic cleaning, and window cleaning.
 Devising a good action plan followed by a reasonable quote is how to win a janitorial bid!